How To Incorporate Matte Black In Your Bathroom Design I’m a big fan of matte...

 Full frame replacement is my preferred method and is worth the extra money.
 Your installer will remove all the old materials including the frame and casement and make any necessary repairs.

-#5 Window Model/Design
+#5 Window Model/Design To Consider

 There are basically 5 different window designs: fixed, casement, awning, tilt & turn, hungs or sliders.

 Fixed: These windows do not open and feature a large mid-section and two vertical side sections.
 They provide a sturdy frame with a panoramic view.

 Casement: After fixed pane window, casement windows are the most energy-efficient as they have an airtight seal when closed.

 Awning: Awning windows are hinged at the top and open outwards from the bottom, allowing ventilation and protection from the weather.

 Tilt & Turn: Tilt and turn windows have a mechanical hinge that opens on two axes.
 The window can be opened, like a door or it can be opened on an angle – both ways allow for ventilation and easy cleaning.

 Hung or Sliders: Hung windows (double and single hung) incorporate a slider design into a vertical window.
 The sash lock releases the upper (outside) sash that slides down or lower (inside) sash that slides up.